USS Arizona

 • Strollers are not allowed in the theater, on the shuttle boat, or on the USS Arizona Memorial.

-• The theater, Navy shuttle boat, and memorial are wheelchair accessible.
+• The theater, Navy shuttle boat, and memorial are all wheelchair accessible.

 • Only clear bottled water is allowed in the theater, on the shuttle boat, and at the memorial.
-No other food or beverage is permitted
+No other food or drinks are allowed.

 • Military members in uniform are required to dress at Class B or above, and battle attire is not permitted at the USS Arizona Memorial, though it is allowed at the Visitor Center and other sites around Ford Island.